I feel so bad for you, my friend,

 –Andrew Hudgins, “Courtesy”

-My grief requires loud music (Mumford and Sons, The Rolling Stones, Radiohead), the poetry of death (Andrew Hudgins, Sharon Olds, Donald Hall), and television.
+My grief requires loud music (Mumford and Sons, The Rolling Stones, Radiohead), the poetry of loss (Andrew Hudgins, Sharon Olds, Donald Hall), and television.
 Lots of television.
 Jason and I have zipped through ten seasons of The Simpsons, which I mostly slept through, a few select episodes of Moral Orel (the end of Season 2 and all of Season 3), and are currently re-watching The Wire.
 My father’s surround sound speakers make West Baltimore’s gunshots ricochet off our walls, embed themselves between our ears.
 My mother used to discourage me against “zoning out” in front of the TV, procrastinating and atrophying on the couch.
 But the grieving mind is erratic, a jumbled mess of shorted impulses and misfired signals.
 It requires a shit ton of rebooting.
 I put the TV on and my brain becomes a screen saver, recycling familiar (and therefore comforting) images.
 It allows me the protracted rest I need to get through short, frenzied bursts of work and estate management.

 There’s also Joan and Roger, one of my favorite pairings on the show.
 In the beginning seasons, their longstanding affair comically inverts the power structure of Sterling Cooper, with office manager Joan calling the shots in her relationship with SC partner Roger, who follows her around like a smart-mouthed puppy.
 When the affair ends and they each marry other people, their romantic history gives way to a subtle, knowing kind of friendship.
 Joan does a post-heart attack Roger’s makeup before an important meeting, and Roger finds work for Joan after she temporarily leaves Sterling Cooper.
 In one touching Season 3 scene, Roger, seated beside his passed-out wife, calls Joan to discuss JFK’s assassination, looking for someone who can understand his complicated feelings.

 I wish I’d known that.
 Yesterday, word reached me that writer Emily Rapp’s son, Ronan, who has the invariably fatal Tay-Sach’s disease, is facing the end of his short life.
 I’ve been following Rapp’s chronicle of her own grief (as well as Ronan’s physical decline) for nearly two years.
-Her dynamic, philosophic, wrenching work has mesmerized me to the point of having alerts of new posts sent to my phone.
+Her dynamic, wrenching work has mesmerized me to the point of having alerts of new posts sent to my phone.
 But it was Rapp’s recent essay on Role/Reboot that I thought of when I heard the news.
 “What If This Thanksgiving Was Your Last?” describes the “jangly and nervous” feeling Rapp experienced during the 2012 holidays season, wondering if Ronan would live to see another Thanksgiving.
 My father had been dead exactly one week.

 The essay opens with Rapp describing an assignment she gives her creative writing students.
-They are to write a Thanksgiving scene that captures the way holidays magnify a family’s operating system–the quirks and eccentricities, the hidden alliances, the variables of age or politics.
+They are to write a Thanksgiving scene that captures the way holidays magnify a family’s operating system–the quirks and eccentricities, the hidden alliances and rifts, the variables of age or politics.
 Using occasion to explore character, Rapp teaches that “there’s a kind of electrifying buzz around family and other relationship constellations when the holiday season begins, and it’s not just about the cloying Rudolph music blaring from the supermarket speakers and ads that try to convince you that buying an organic turkey versus a Butterball will define your ethical platform as a human being.”
 In other words, holidays tend to strip us of our artifices and reveal our internal scaffolding.
 The weak spots.
 The reinforcements.

 The assignment itself is a framing device for Rapp’s essay.
 She then plunges into a meditation on life lived on the cusp of loss.
 Of knowing her son will die and loving him with her whole heart anyway.
 Of learning, through others’ grief in the Tay-Sach’s community, how deep love ”has the power to hurt you in unfathomable ways, but if you are truly open to it, it will save you, even if it can’t save the people you love best in the world.”
 Of what it means to remember those who die in what she calls “retroactive hope.”
 The hope that remembering, however painful, unlocks the lives of those we love and lose, as well as new parts of our own lives, even new ways of living.
 Grief is instructive, and though it seems to be an absolute, a hammer we cannot deflect from our heads, grief gives us choices.
 We can rail against the pain and withhold ourselves from it, as well as the love that always precedes it, or we can lean into it, knowing that the hard, ringing fall of the metal is another incarnation of that love.